 Home to the UCF Knights—the baseball team of the University of Central Florida—the Jay Bergman Field was built with an indoor training facility, pitching mounds and batting cages.
 It was completed in 2001 and named after the head coach Jay Bergman.
 It can accommodate up to 1980 people at a time.
 The field has a parking garage next door, so you can be rest assured that you will find parking space easily.

-The University of Central Florida started of in 1963 as Florida Technological University, and has today, flourished into one of the largest universities in the country with a strength of more than 59,000 students from 140 different countries.
-The campus, which is located north east from downtown Orlando, is spread across 1415 acres (5.73 square kilometers) and comprises various facilities, right from residence buildings on its perimeter to athletics village in the north corner of the campus to the Central Florida Research Park.
-It offers under-graduate and professional degrees in various fields and employs close to 2000 experts in academics to impart education.
-Apart from the academics, the students of the university also excel in sports and cultural activities.
-Visit their website to know more.
+The University of Central Florida started of in 1963 as Florida Technological University and has today flourished into one of the largest universities in the country, with a strength of more than 59,000 students from 140 different countries.
+The campus, which is located north east from downtown Orlando, is spread across 1415 acres (5.73 square kilometers) and comprises various facilities, from the residence buildings on its perimeter to the athletics village in the north corner of the campus and the Central Florida Research Park.
+It offers undergraduate and professional degrees in various fields and employs close to 2000 professors.

 Oviedo in Florida is home to the splendid First Methodist Church of Oviedo.
 Located on Kings Street, it offers Sunday worship at 8:00a, 9:30a and 11:00a respectively.
 The church building is a city landmark of tremendous historic significance.
 It was added to the prestigious National Register of Historic Places on July 18, 2007.